fluxcd/flux2/docs/guides/sealed-secrets.md

 --target-namespace=flux-system \
 --source=HelmRepository/sealed-secrets \
 --chart=sealed-secrets \
---chart-version="1.13.x"
+--chart-version=">=1.15.0-0" \
+--crds=CreateReplace
 ```

-With chart version `1.13.x` we configure helm-controller to automatically upgrade the release
+With chart version `>=1.15.0-0` we configure helm-controller to automatically upgrade the release
-when a new chart patch version is fetched by source-controller.
+when a new chart version is fetched by source-controller.

 At startup, the sealed-secrets controller generates a 4096-bit RSA key pair and
 persists the private and public keys as Kubernetes secrets in the `flux-system` namespace.